 If you want to see the magic of Las Vegas in all its splendor, sign up for a helicopter tour.
 It's not as expensive as you think, and you'll have several options to fit your budget.

-Flying in a helicopter over Las Vegas is one of those activities you have to see at least once in your life.
+Flying in a helicopter over Las Vegas is one activity you must see at least once in your life.
 You'll have an unforgettable experience.

 Whether you want to take a quick ride over The Strip or visit the Grand Canyon, doing it by helicopter is the most exciting option.
 Here are a few itineraries to help you find the helicopter ride that best suits you.